alyulina/spoon-billed-sandpiper/modeling/fedya's/README.md

 To do:
+- [ ] rewrite mathematica code in python
 - [ ] update .cpp scripts
 - [ ] add all the notebooks used to analyze output data / only the final version?
 - [ ] add mathematica code used to make plots / only the final version?